KayChadow/Notes/web/smuggling.md

 # HTTP Request Smuggling

+## Response Queue Poisening
+When you smuggle an extra full request, it can cause the server's response queue to get poisened.
+This is exploitable if the connection between the front-end and back-end is used for more than a few requests, and the attack does not cause the connection to shut down.
+When the queue is poisened, every request will recieve the response from the previous request.
+This allows an attacker to recieve perhaps sensitive responses from other users that allow for full account takeover.
+Also it makes the website kinda unusable for other users since they get weird responses not corresponing to their request.

 ## Harmless -> Exploitable
 ### On-Site Redirect -> Open Redirect
 Many applications perform on-site redirects from one URL to another and place the hostname from the request's Host header into the redirect URL.
 An example of this is the default behavior of Apache and IIS web servers, where a request for a folder without a trailing slash receives a redirect to the same folder including the trailing slash.
 This behavior is normally considered harmless, but it can be exploited in a request smuggling attack to redirect other users to an external domain.
 Example [PoC](#h2cl--on-site-redirect)